PsyTeachR/ads-v1/docs/04-data.md

 You don't have to line up the columns in a tribble, but it can make it easier to spot errors.
 :::

+You may not need to do this very often if you are primarily working with data that you import from spreadsheets etc., but it is useful to know how to do it anyway.

 ## Writing data

 If you have data that you want to save to a CSV file, use <code><span class='fu'>rio</span><span class='fu'>::</span><span class='fu'><a target='_blank' href='https://rdrr.io/pkg/rio/man/export.html'>export</a></span><span class='op'>(</span><span class='op'>)</span></code>, as follows.